armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

 1. Install S3-compatible MinIO to store the BOM.
 1. Download the BOM.
 1. Move the BOM to your MinIO bucket.
-1. Download and move Armory Enterprise Docker images to your private Docker registry
+1. Download and move Armory Enterprise Docker images to your private Docker registry.
-1. Update `halyard` to use the custom BOM location.
+1. Update Halyard configuration to use the custom BOM location.
+1. Update Armory Operator configuration to include MinIO access credentials.
+1. Download and move Armory Operator Docker images to your private Docker registry.
-1. Install the Armory Operator in your Kubernetes cluster.
+1. Deploy the Armory Operator in your Kubernetes cluster.

 ## {{% heading "prereq" %}}

 * You are familiar with the [Armory Operator]({{< ref "armory-operator" >}}) and [configuring Armory Enterprise using Kustomize patches]({{< ref "op-config-kustomize" >}}).
-* You have read the [introduction]({{< ref "air-gapped" >}}) to air-gapped environments and have installed the [AWS CLI](https://aws.amazon.com/cli/).
+* You have read the [introduction]({{< ref "air-gapped" >}}) to air-gapped environments.
 * You have public internet access.
 * You have admin access to your Kubernetes cluster.
 * You have created two namespaces in Kubernetes: `spinnaker` and `spinnaker-operator`.
 * You have access to a private Docker registry with credentials to push images.
+* You have installed the [AWS CLI](https://aws.amazon.com/cli/).
+* You have installed [`yq`](https://mikefarah.gitbook.io/yq/#install) **version 3**.
+This is used by helper scripts.
 * If needed, you have certificates for Custom Certificate Authorities and servers.

 ## Clone the `spinnaker-kustomize-patches` repo